Vegetation Management Plan

 In many cases, any planned development application which triggers entry into the Biodiversity Offsets Scheme (BOS) may require a Vegetation Management Plan in addition to a Biodiversity Development Assessment Report (BDAR).

-At East Coast Ecology, our team has over a decade of experience preparing Vegetation Management Plan (VMP) reports for applicants across both large and small projects.
+At East Coast Ecology, our team has over a decade of experience preparing Vegetation Management Plans (VMP) for applicants across both large and small projects.
 If you’re looking for a Vegetation Management Plan provider in regional New South Wales or the rest of NSW - from the Central West to the Southern Highlands.
 We are the ecologists you can trust.
 Get in touch with the East Coast Ecology team today.

 Need a Vegetation Management Plan?